wooorm/textom/Readme.md

 dogs.remove();
 ```

-Fired when a node is removed from its parents.
+Fired when a node is removed from its parent.

 - this: the removed node;